-If you opt for the general taxation system, the company pays following Russian corporate taxes:
+If you opt for the general taxation system, the company pays the following Russian corporate taxes:

 - Basic rate of corporate income tax

 - Tax on the company’s assets.
-The rate is assigned by the Russian Federation and does not exceed 2% for individual properties.
+The Russian Federation sets the rate which does not exceed 2% for individual properties.
 For the rest, the tax is based on its cadastral value and is 2.2%.